Opal: Multimodal Image Generation for News Illustration: Study 2: User Evaluation

 \subsubsection{RQ1: Does Opal help users arrive at a larger sets of usable generations?}

-We had the following hypothesis \textbf{H1}: Opal would help users arrive at larger sets of usable generations.

-\textbf{We found that Opal significantly increased the number of generations participants judged compared to our baseline.} Across 12 participants, participants using Opal on average generated 43 generations while participants using the baseline on average generated 16 generations.
-Using a paired t-test, we found that this difference was significant; using Opal increased the number of generations created by over two times ($p$=< 0.01).
+\textbf{We found that Opal significantly increased the number of generations participants generated compared to our baseline.} Across 12 participants, participants using Opal generated an average of 43 images while participants using the baseline generated an average of 16.
+Using a paired t-test, we found that this difference was significant.
+Opal increased the number of generations created by over two times ($p$=< 0.01).
 In Figure \ref{fig:usable_proportion} we can see this pictorially in the gray bars; the number of generations increased across all twelve participants.

-\textbf{We further found that Opal significantly improved the number of usable generations compared to our baseline.} With Opal, users found an average of 17 usable generations, while with the baseline, users found an average of 6 usable generations.
-Using a paired t-test, we again found that Opal these improvements in usable generations were significant to ($p$<0.01), meaning that Opal increased the number of usable generations by almost two times.
-In Figure \ref{fig:usable_proportion} we can see this pictorially in the green bars; the number of usable generations improved across all twelve participants.

-\textbf{Given these results,we conclude and confirm H1: Opal does allow users to arrive at a larger set of usable generations within the same amount of time.}
+We further found that Opal significantly improved the number of \textit{usable} generations compared to our baseline.
+With Opal, users found an average of 17 usable generations, while with the baseline, users found an average of 6 usable generations.
+Using a paired t-test, we again found that Opal these improvements in usable generations were significant to ($p$<0.01), meaning that Opal increased the number of usable generations by two times.
+In Figure \ref{fig:usable_proportion} we can see this pictorially in the green bars; the number of usable generations improved across all twelve participants. \textbf{Given these results, we conclude that Opal does allow users to arrive at a larger set of usable generations within the same amount of time.}